lagoasoft-lucasschmidt/knockout-validations-extender/README.md

   + if its live, it should trigger a new validation
 - observable.removeValidation(name)
   + removes validation
+- observable.setValidations(rules)
+  + replaces all validations with new object definition with rules

 # Extender Modes (Available extenders)